 Architect Snug called on Ramboll’s Digital Building Team and their Engineering Simulation specialists to turn the design into a buildable proposition.

-It will be built in a highly-visible location next to the M6/M42 motorway junction, the planned route of the HS2 high speed rail line and below the flightpath serving Birmingham airport in the West Midlands.
+It will be built in a highly-visible location next to the M6/M42 motorway junction, the planned route of the HS2 rail line and below the flightpath serving Birmingham airport in the West Midlands.

 It is the brainchild of Richard Gamble, former Leicester City Football Club Chaplain, as a modern response to the Christian heritage of the country.